-The Institute for the Brain and Cognitive Sciences (IBACS) is excited to announce the IBACS Travel Award Program, which will fund up to ten, $500 awards to be used for meeting/conference travel expenses where data will be presented that was directly supported by IBACS.
+The Institute for the Brain and Cognitive Sciences (IBACS) is excited to announce the IBACS Travel Award Program, which will fund up to ten $500 awards to be used for travel expenses for meetings/conferences where data, directly supported by IBACS, will be presented.
 Types of expenses eligible include but are not limited to: conference registrations, flights, mileage, accommodation, etc. The Institute’s ability to offer these awards is not guaranteed and will be reviewed on an annual basis.
 Any travel costs in excess of the $500 allotment are the responsibility of the recipient.
 These awards are available to undergraduate and graduate students, as well as post-docs.
 Recipients may not apply for a second award within the same academic year and priority will be given to applicants applying for the first time.
 This scheme operates with a rolling deadline.
 Once funds are exhausted, the webpage will be updated and the application will close.

 - The applicant must be a current undergraduate student, graduate student, or post-doc.

 - The applicant is not eligible to receive a second award within the same academic year.

 - The funds must be used for travel to meetings/conferences at which the applicant is the presenter of IBACS-supported research.
 Examples are:

 - (1) Any student who was supported by an undergraduate or graduate fellowship/award and who will be presenting data (orally or in poster) that was collected as a part of that fellowship.